 I have the garden set up in an area just off the kitchen, just a few steps from my work area, so I can grab a few leaves whenever I want to add fresh herbs.
 The lemon basil was absolutely amazing in the baked brie recipe I created.

-- 2 tablespoons chopped fresh basil (I recommend the lemon basil)
+- 2 tbsp fresh basil (chopped) I recommend the lemon basil

 - Preheat the oven to 350°.

 - On an ovenproof baking dish, place the Brie cheese.